 The building is intended to appear as an abstract sculpture and deliberately wants to remain without scale.
 The brick facade, which is typical for the Charité campus accentuates the abstract perception.
 The longitudinal implantation of the building liberates a pedestrian way and creates a new entrance to the campus.

-By presenting the deployment of a horizontal "road ribbon" in the form of a form of a mixed steel-concrete deck with a metal box, the author of the of the "andersen" project has chosen a simple and discreet architectural expression, with the objective of integrating it serenely into the landscape of the Sarine.
+By presenting the deployment of a horizontal "road ribbon" in the form of a mixed steel-concrete deck with a metal box, the author of the of the "andersen" project has chosen a simple and discreet architectural expression, with the objective of integrating it serenely into the landscape of the Sarine.
 The jury appreciates the modesty of the proposal which highlights the surrounding landscape qualities of the site without standing out.

 Extract from the jury report